HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Our Take Away

-However, those products were either discontinued or showed unfavorable user reviews, so we have decided only to feature Peterson gas log inserts at this time.
+However, those products were either discontinued or received unfavorable user reviews, so we have now decided to feature only Peterson gas log inserts.

 This Birch log set is another version of the same basic 24″ gas log set from Peterson, featuring an attractive Birch Log design.